Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Introduction

 \section{Introduction}

 A classical problem in the mean value theory of the Riemann zeta-function $\zeta(s)$ is to find the asymptotic formula for the mean square

 where $\sigma\geq1/2$ and $T\geq 2$.
 The first result in this direction was obtained independently by Landau and Schnee in 1909, namely that $I_{\sigma}(T)\sim\zeta(2\sigma)T$ for $\sigma>1/2$, which easily follows from classical approximation of $\zeta(s)$ with Dirichlet polynomials, see~\cite[Theorems 4.11 and 7.2]{Titchmarsh}.
 A much harder problem was to study the asymptotic behaviour of $I_{1/2}(T)$.
 Hardy and Littlewood proved in 1918 that $I_{1/2}(T)\sim T\log{T}$, and reproved it again in 1923 by using the approximate functional equation for $\zeta(s)$, see~\cite[Theorem 7.3]{Titchmarsh}.
-Littlewood announced incorrectly and without proof in 1922 that
+Littlewood announced\footnote{In fact Littlewood stated~\eqref{eq:Littlewood} without $-2\gamma$.} without proof in 1922 that

 with $E(T)\ll_{\epsilon} T^{\frac{3}{4}+\varepsilon}$, $\varepsilon>0$ and $\gamma$ is the Euler--Mascheroni constant.
 Six years later, Ingham~\cite{Ingham1928} proved equation~\eqref{eq:Littlewood} with